ROCKDALE COUNTY PROBATE COURT

 WEAPONS CARRY LICENSES

-New applicants must be 21 years of age or older and a resident of Rockdale County.
+New applicant – Applicant must be 21 years of age or older and a legal citizen of Rockdale County.
 To prove you are a resident of Rockdale County you must present a valid Georgia Driver’s License or State issued I.D. with your Rockdale County address.
 If your Rockdale County address is not on your Driver’s License or I.D. card, you may present alternate proof of your Rockdale County address by providing documents such as a utility bill, lease, or closing documents, if buying a home.

-Please complete the weapons carry license application which can be:
+Please complete the marry license application which can be:

 2. Downloaded: Click here to download application.